oscar-foxtrot/posebrew-pose3d-coursework/est3d/README.md

 python bbox.py<br>

 3. TRANSLATION TO ALPHAPOSE FORMAT AND OBTAINING MULTIPLE [SHIFTED] SEQUENCES SIMULTANEOUSLY FROM MODIFIED MMPOSE JSON PREDICTIONS, GET MAIN PERSON TRACK IN ALPHAPOSE FORMAT:<br>
-From VSCode launched via "code" from conda prompt with OPENMMLAB env activated:<br>
+From conda prompt with the "openmmlab" env activated:<br>
 python best_to_alpha.py<br>

 4. CUT VIDEO TO FEED THE METADATA INTO MOTIONBERT (CUSTOMIZE THE TIME):<br>